 Looking at the ease of customizing apps on Power Apps, it becomes even more evident how Microsoft designed this platform for efficiency.
 Everything is easy to edit and customize, and it won’t require a lot of time for anyone to create an app from scratch.

-This is just a small peek at the things we can do through PowerApps.
+This is just a small peak at the things we can do through PowerApps.
 Aside from galleries and additional screens, there are other things that we can add to make our app more comprehensive.
 We’ll be discussing those in other tutorials.

 All the best,

 Power Apps Introduction: Definition, Features, Functions And Importance

 Power Apps Environments: Setting Up The App Elements Properly

 Visualize Hierarchy View In Power Apps